 The Chemistry program takes pride in well-maintained and equipped laboratories that include a network of over 40 computerized data acquisition stations in addition to the equipment typically found in academic laboratories.
-Modern instruments regularly used by students include a GC/MS, NMR, FTIR, Fast Sequential AA, gas chromatographs, and several UV-VIS spectrometers.
+Modern instruments regularly used by students include a GC/MS, NMR, FTIR, Fast Sequential AA, gas chromatographs, microwave reaction system, and several UV-VIS spectrometers.

-The program is supported by two full-time laboratory technicians (actual job titles are Coordinator, Science Labs and Science Lab Instructional Assistant) who ensure that reagents, supplies and equipment are available and in good working order for all experiments.
+The program is supported by two full-time laboratory technicians (actual job titles are Coordinator, Science Labs and Science Lab Instructional Assistant) at the Santa Rosa campus and one part-time laboratory technican at the Petaluma campus who ensure that reagents, supplies and equipment are available and in good working order for all experiments.